OmarTahon/ToyShop/README.md

 The website contains the following:

 - The user should find himself on the home page where all the items available on the website are listed
-- Each item has it's Name, Brand, Description, Price, and Image
+- Each item has Name, Brand, Description, Price, and Image
 - Each user has a first_name, last_name, email, password, balance, and id
-- A shopping cart has two forign keys, itemId, and userId, a quantity and id
+- A shopping cart has two foreign keys, itemId, and userId, a quantity and id
 ![DE](https://user-images.githubusercontent.com/103469262/211391673-a9cf610c-f31f-48fa-8705-8b7bda9914a2.jpg)

 - Search bar
 - Minimum value bar, maximum value bar
-- Drop down list contains all the a available brands
+- Drop down list contains all the available brands

 The User can do the following:
-- User can search for a speciffic items using the search bar
+- User can search for specific items using the search bar
 - The search can be done using the item's name or the brand
 - The user can filter the search results by typing the minimum value and maximum value of the items he wishes to find
-- The user can filter the search results by selecting the brand he wants from the drop down list
+- The user can filter the search results by selecting the brand he wants from the drop-down list

-In order to add some items to the shopping cart, the user has to sign in first
+To add some items to the shopping cart, the user has to sign in first
-- By clicking on the Sign in bottun, by triggering the following route:
+- By clicking on the Sign in button, by triggering the following route:

                 router.get('/signin', ItemsController.signin_page)

-- The user will finds himself on the sign in page where he need to write his email and pasword and press the sign in button to trigger the following route:
+- The user will find himself on the sign in page where he needs to write his email and password and press the sign in button to trigger the following route:

                 router.post('/signin', ItemsController.signin)

 - The user will return to the home page with the ability to add items to the shopping cart

-After the signing in process, the welcom sentence will show up containing the user name followed by his wallet balance. the options available on each item will change to contain extra two buttons
+After the signing in process, the welcome sentence will show up containing the user name followed by his wallet balance. the options available on each item will change to contain extra two buttons
-- +1 button where on every click the item should be added to the cart with an amount equals to the number of clicks
+- +1 button where on every click the item should be added to the cart with an amount equal to the number of clicks
-- -1 button which do the opposite of the +1 button
+- -1 button which does the opposite of the +1 button

-When the user finishes shopping, he can clicks on the cart icon to finish the purchasing process and trigger the following route:
+When the user finishes shopping, he can click on the cart icon to finish the purchasing process and trigger the following route:

                 router.get('/cart', ItemsController.getCartItems);

 On the cart page:
 - The user can see the total cost of the items he selected
 - The user can see the items he selected
-- Each item is represented by it's name, brand, image, quantity, and the total cost of that quantity of that item
+- Each item is represented by its name, brand, image, quantity, and the total cost of that quantity of that item
-- Each item has +1 button and -1 butten to modify the selected quantity of that item and they both trigger the following routes respectively:
+- Each item has a +1 button and a -1 butten to modify the selected quantity of that item and they both trigger the following routes respectively:

                 router.get('/add/to/cart/:item_id', ItemsController.addItemToCart);
                 router.get('/delete/from/cart/:item_id', ItemsController.deleteItemFromCart);

-The cart page contains another buttons
+The cart page contains other buttons
 - 'BACK TO ITEMS LIST' button to return and select more items from the list
 - 'Checkout' button to confirm the purchasing process